fe-dagostino/lock-free/README.md

 * [arena_allocator](https://github.com/fe-dagostino/The-Magicians/blob/master/lock-free/arena_allocator/README.md) (*Lock-Free version*) : **`allocate()`** and **`deallocate()`** with a complexity of **`O(1)`**.
 * ring-buffer
 * [queue](#queue) : this is a generic queue implementation that can be instantiated in one of the following forms: raw, mutex, spinlock, lockfree.
+* [stack](#stack) : generic stack implementation with support for raw, mutex, spinlokc, lockfree working modes as for the queue.
 * multi-queue
+* [mailbox](#mailbox) : a mailbox implementation based on lock_free::queue and leveraging core::event for notifying writes.

 ---
 ### ring-buffer  **(*not finalize*)**